Trisdoan/Ecommerce_Marketing_Analytics/README.md

 ````

- ## 13. pull monthly trending for revenue and margin by product, along with total sales and revenu.
+ ## 13. Pull monthly trending for revenue and margin by product, along with total sales and revenu.
 Note anything about seasonality

 ### Steps:
 - Use **CREATE TEMP TABLE** to create a dataset which contains item information, including boolean column "member"